Information about heritage protection in the city of Leicester and what actions we're taking.

 We have put together a Heritage Action Plan with the Heritage Partnership which sets out the way forward for the historic environment over the next five years.
 You can download the plan at the bottom of this page.
 To search for a property by address to see if there are any heritage designations in place, follow the link above.

 Scheduled monuments are the most historic sites in Leicester.
-They are protected by a separate consent regime administered by English Heritage.
+They are protected by a separate consent regime administered by Historic England.
 There are 11 monuments in Leicester and a list can be found on this page.

-Listed buildings are designated by English Heritage for their special historic or architectural interest.
+Listed buildings are designated by Historic England for their special historic or architectural interest.
 Listed building consent is required for any works, external or internal, which affect the special character of the building.
 Failure to obtain the necessary listed building consent is a criminal offence.

 A list of listed buildings in Leicester can be downloaded below, and more information is available on the Heritage Gateway using the link above.